anmolshah80/rmtdev/README.md

     - [Streamlining Absolute Imports in React with TypeScript and Vite](https://dev.to/mizanrifat/streamlining-absolute-imports-in-react-with-typescript-and-vite-2bpp)
     - [Absolute path in Vite project React TS (alias)](https://gist.github.com/luciaaldana/7343c77b56e02a1ab7ed2903c01a843d)

-- Create a custom hook `useJobItems` in `lib/hooks.ts` to fetch job item data from an API, manage loading, error and data states, and return them in an object
+- Create a custom hook `useSearchQuery` in `lib/hooks.ts` that takes in _searchText_ as an argument to fetch job item data from an API, manage loading, error and data states, and return them in an object
 - Implement a job search feature that dynamically fetches job listings from an API as users type in the search input
 - Create `handleErrors.ts` file under _lib_ folder to move the switch case statements used to throw errors based on API response status codes
 - Focus on the search input field by typing the `/` (forward slash) key